 As a parent, you must be prepared to tackle these issues with your child.
 Here are a few ways you can help a sexual assault survivor.

 If sexual assault is a conversation that is avoided in your home or makes you or your child uncomfortable, it’s time to make a change.
-Did you know that one in six women have been a victim of attempted or completed rape and an American is sexually assaulted every seventy-three seconds?
+Did you know that one in six women have been a victim of attempted or completed rape and an American is sexually assaulted every sixty-eight seconds?
 It has become far too common of an occurrence for you to be tip-toeing around.
 By having consistent conversations, your child will become more comfortable asking you questions about what is considered sexual assault, what to do if they find themselves in a dangerous situation, how they can help their friends if they become victims or how the situation would be handled if they were to become a victim to it.
 The more open you are to talking about it, the more open your child will be with you.
 Take this month as an opportunity to initiate these tough conversations and learn about the prevention efforts that can be taken to protect your child from becoming a victim of sexual assault.

 If you or someone you know is in need of confidential support, call the National Sexual Assault Hotline at 1-800-656-HOPE (4673).
 For those struggling with mental health disorders, contact the National Alliance on Mental Illness Helpline at 1-800-950-NAMI (6264).
 For additional resources, visit our Helpful Hotlines Page.